-Partner & Associate Director, Product Development & Engineering
+Partner and Director, Product Development & Engineering

 Blame it on smartphones.
 Consumers are so accustomed to getting new features through frequent software updates that they want upgrades for other things to be just as fast and easy, including cars.
 That demand, coupled with the fact that newer software-based features can be refreshed more often than hardware, is rendering automakers’ existing engineering operations passé.